 Machined parts have the true properties of the material you select.
 Our process allows you to get parts machined from blocks of solid plastic and metal in the same time frame, if not faster, than 3D-printed parts.

-What are Protolabs' injection molding capabilities?
+What are Protolabs' injection moulding capabilities?

 What is unique about the Protolabs' process?

-We have automated the process of quoting, designing, and manufacturing molds based on customer-supplied 3D CAD part models.
+We have automated the process of quoting, designing, and manufacturing moulds based on customer-supplied 3D CAD part models.
 Due to this automation, and running software on ultra-fast compute clusters, we typically cut the manufacturing time for the initial parts to one-third that of conventional methods.

 How does the quoting process work?